CraftomeCJ/learningJournal/April2002/learningJournal20220425.md

 <!-- - [] I will practice "Prayer of the heart" for 15min at 9am in my bedroom today -->
 <!-- Recreation => 1 task-->
 - [x] I will read a Chinese philosophy book for 15 minutes at 1.30am before sleep in my bed today
-- [x] I will practice mind, logic and speed read exercises for 40min at 9pm in my study table today
+- [x] I will practice mind, logic and speed-read exercises for 40min at 9pm in my study table today
 <!-- - [] I will watch social media for 10 minutes at 7pm in the bed today -->
 <!-- - [] I will watch a movie for 3 hours at 8pm in the cinema today -->
 <!-- Personal Growth => 3 tasks -->
-- [x] I will code for minimum 1hr at 10pm in my study table today
+- [x] I will practice coding for minimum 1hr at 10pm in my study table today
-- [x] I will read 1 chapter of Technical book, taking noted for 26min at 10.35pm in my study table today
+- [x] I will read 1 chapter of Technical book: Think like a Programmer, take notes for 26min at 10.35pm in my study table today
 - [x] I will read 1 chapter of growth book for 26min at 10.10pm in my study table today
 - [x] I will listen 26min of audiobook at 8.30am in my kitchen today
 <!-- Community => 1 task -->
-- [] I will greet any neighbors I met today and wished them well at 7am in my flat void deck today
+- [x] I will greet any neighbors I met today and wished them well at 7am in my flat void deck today
 <!-- - [] I will pick up the rubbish I saw during my evening walk at 8pm in my local park today -->
 <!-- Financial => 1 task -->
 <!-- - [] I will save $520 at the end of the month into my investment account. -->